Trump and Biden tied in hypothetical 2024 rematch: poll

 Trump and Biden tied in hypothetical 2024 rematch, poll finds

-Trump and Biden tied in hypothetical 2024 rematch at 43 per cent each
+Republican challenger and Democratic incumbent tied in hypothetical 2024 rematch at 43 per cent each

 Related video: Trump polls far ahead of Republican rivals, despite legal troubles